ietf-gitwg/using-github/draft-ietf-git-using-github.md

 that address substantive issues SHOULD mention the issue they address in the opening comment.

+Note:

+: This document assumes that there is a unified effort on a document, all concentrated on a git "master" branch.
+More advanced usage of git is not in the scope of this document.

 Pull requests have many of the same properties as issues, including the ability to host discussion and bear labels.
 Critically, using pull requests creates a record of actions taken.